 - What is this school's approach to student discipline and safety?

-- What kinds of library resources are available to students?
+- What kind of library resources are available to students?

 - How is technology used to support teaching and learning at this school?

 - How do the arts fit into the curriculum?
 Is there a school choir, band or orchestra?
-A school play?
+A drama program?
 Art classes?

 - What extracurricular opportunities (sports, clubs, community service, competitions) are available for students?